elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ```

 :::note

-The important side effect: dates can be subtracted; the result is their difference in milliseconds.
-That can be used for time measurements and equip an application with more substantial time related features.
+The critical side effect: dates can get subtracted; the result is their difference in milliseconds.
+That can be used for time measurements and equip an application with more powerful time-related features.

 :::

   </div>